Heartbreak Hotel: Background and writing

-The song was written in 1955, by Mae Boren Axton, a high school teacher with a background in musical promotion, and Jacksonville based singer–songwriter Tommy Durden.
+The song was written in 1955, by Mae Boren Axton, a high school teacher with a background in musical promotion, and Tommy Durden, a Jacksonville, Florida-based singer–songwriter.
 The lyrics were based on a report supposedly in The Miami Herald about a man who had destroyed all his identity papers and jumped to his death from a hotel window, leaving a suicide note with the single line, "I walk a lonely street".
 Songfacts.com says they were unable to locate the Miami Herald story.
 They labeled it an urban legend.
-In 2016, an article in Rolling Stone magazine suggested that the story in reality originated from a report about a painter and criminal, Alvin Krolik, whose marriage had failed and who wrote a unpublished autobiography including the line "This is the story of a person who walked a lonely street."
+In 2016, an article in Rolling Stone magazine suggested that the story in reality originated from a report about a painter and criminal, Alvin Krolik, whose marriage had failed and who wrote an unpublished autobiography including the line "This is the story of a person who walked a lonely street."
 Krolik's story was published in news media, and received further publicity after he was shot and killed in an attempted robbery in El Paso, Texas.
-On August 25, 1955, the El Paso Times reported Krolik's death under the headline "Story Of Person Who Walked Lonely Street".
+On August 25, 1955, the El Paso Times reported Krolik's death under the headline "Story of Person Who Walked Lonely Street".
+Krolik's death was not a suicide, so it could not have inspired the song to Tommy Durden.

 Axton and Durden give different accounts of how the song was written.
 Durden's account is that he had already written the song and performed it with his band the Swing Billys before he presented it to Axton.
 Axton's account is that Durden had written only a few lines of the song and asked her to help him finish it.
 She says that the report of the suicide "stunned" her, and she told Durden, "Everybody in the world has someone who cares.
 Let's put a Heartbreak Hotel at the end of this lonely street".
 They were interrupted by the arrival of Glenn Reeves, a local performer who had previously worked with Axton.
 The duo asked Reeves to help with the song, but after hearing the title he remarked that it was "the silliest thing I've ever heard", and left them to finish it themselves.
 The song was written within an hour, and Durden recorded it onto Axton's tape recorder.
 Reeves returned, and after hearing the song he was asked to provide a voice demo for Axton in the style of Elvis Presley.
 Reeves obliged, but once again turned down the offer of a writing credit for his input.